 Initially, the catalogue mainly covered publications dating back to 1980.
 Most consortium members have been and still are adding older references by editing single titles or organising retro cataloguing projects.
 Additionally the catalogue is providing links to full texts of electronic media and electronic documents like abstracts or tables of contents.

 In 2015, the cloud-based library system Alma was awarded the contract to succeed Aleph 500.
 In 2017 the first libraries switched to Alma.
 Alma is since then the primary library system in the Austrian Library Network.
-Until late 2021, when all members of the library consortium will have switched to Alma, both systems will be operated in parallel.
+In late 2021 all members of the library consortium switched to Alma – until then both systems were operated in parallel.

 The Austrian Central Catalogue includes 16.8 million titles with 30 million copies and 0.7 million journals (status: March 2021).